Docker vs. Containerd: A Quick Comparison (2023)

 ctr images

-But this ctr command is more of a "shortcut", meant for simple interactions with containerd, in case someone needs to debug things or test some stuff.
-Imagine we are developers, and just implemented some cool new stuff into containerd.
-Now we want to test if the container image is downloaded faster with some optimizations we made.
-Sending an API call to containerd would be tedious.
-But with ctr, we can bypass having to write and send an API call.
+Sending an API call to Containerd would be tedious.
+But with ctr, we can bypass writing and sending an API call.
 We write less, in the form of short commands, and test faster. ctr then does the heavy lifting and sends the correct API calls.
 So ctr is not really meant to be used as we use the Docker CLI.
 It may seem similar, but that is not its purpose.
-Plus, it doesn't really support all the things that we can do with Docker.
+Plus, it doesn't support everything we can do with Docker.

 There is also a tool called nerdctl.
 This has to be downloaded and installed separately. nerdctl tries to mimic Docker CLI's syntax.
 So it's a way to write Docker-like commands, but without actually talking to Docker.
-Instead, it tells containerd directly about the actions we want to take.
+Instead, it tells Containerd directly about the actions we want to take.

 Remember how we'd use this command to start an Nginx container?